Thaddeus Lê Hữu Từ

 Thaddeus Lê Hữu Từ (28 October 1896 – 24 April 1967) was a Vietnamese Catholic prelate who served as the Apostolic Vicar of Phát Diệm from 1945 to 1959.
-He was also a supreme advisor to the early government of the Democratic Republic Vietnam.
+He was also a supreme advisor to the early government of the Democratic Republic of Vietnam.
 As a leading Vietnamese Catholic nationalist figure during the First Indochina War, Từ was an ardent opponent of both French colonialism and Vietnamese communism.